basicallydan/danhough.com/nomad/index.markdown

 ### 2 July 2015: Tokyo, Japan

-I'll be going here on more of a holiday with some friends.
+This part is more of a holiday with a couple of friends :smile: we won't be here long, sadly, but I will be in the next destination for ages...

 ### 8 July 2015: Seoul, Korea